 SQL Var Function Formula

-The mathematical formulas behind the function to calculate the Statistical Variance in SQL Server is as shown below:
+The mathematical formulas behind the function to calculate the Sql Server Statistical Variance is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/(Total number of items - 1)